top of page

 www.cathyskitchenprescription.com

-Who says cakes have to be sweet?
-Here's a flavorful and nutritious broccoli upside-down cake, big enough to feed a crowd.
-It’s encased in juicy slabs of roasted tomatoes and has strata of roasted cherry tomatoes and mini peppers separately the “cake”, made from broccoli florets, seasoned with aromatics and herbs mixed into a light whole grain batter.
+Who says a cake has to be sweet?
+This savory upside-down cake is festive, delicious, and large enough to feed a crowd.
+It is wrapped in juicy slabs of roasted tomatoes and filled with strata of roasted cherry tomatoes and mini peppers, scented with herbs.
+The interior is made from broccoli florets, seasoned with aromatics and herbs baked in a light whole grain batter.

 Prep time 1 hour